pro0o/raft-in-motion/README.md

 ## Intro...

-This simulation is purely based on the [Raft paper](https://raft.github.io/raft.pdf).
+This simulation is based on the [Raft paper](https://raft.github.io/raft.pdf).
-I started this project to learn more about Raft simply by trying to simulate it from scratch, which led me to develop a simple visualizer based on my simulation.</br> I hope through this visualizer, you'll also get a zest of raft.
+I built it to better understand Raft by implementing it from scratch, which eventually led to this visualizer.

-Feel free to explore the Go-only simulation in the `raft-test` branch—though it's not well optimized. </br>
+You can explore the Go-only version in the `raft-test` branch (note: it's not optimized).</br>
-Also incase, the simulation is not simulating or connection is slow; aws is expensive.
+If the simulation doesn't run or connection feels slow, blame aws—it’s expensive.

 ---

 ## Features so far

 - [x] Spawn servers and hold consensus.
-- [x] Timely ping-pong through RPC.
+- [x] Sync. through RPC.
 - [x] Simple KV client & server on app layer.
-- [x] Kill & respawn leaders and followers.
+- [x] Kill & respawn nodes.
-- [x] Update Log entries via leader heartbeats.
+- [x] Update log entries via heartbeats.
-- [x] Ws conn between client-side & ws-server.
+- [x] Ws conn. between client-side & ws-server.
 - [x] Logs visualization.
 - [x] CI/CD pipeline w/[docker + aws ec2] & vercel.
 - [x] Rev. proxy using Nginx [No-IP + Let's Encrypt SSL].